openebs/zfs-localpv/docs/prometheus-monitoring.md

 ### Install Prometheus Operator

-Once the helm is ready and related titler pods is up and running , use the Prometheus chart from the helm repository
+Once the helm is ready and related tiller pods is up and running , use the Prometheus chart from the helm repository

 ```
 $ helm install stable/prometheus-operator --name prometheus-operator